Care of Creation

 Pope Francis' encyclical letter on ecology, Laudato Sí, says all of the best and truest things that could be said about our place here on Earth, "our common home.”
 Pope Francis calls us to understand our role among the deeply connected creatures of God's creation.
 He calls us to lead simpler lives that are more authentic and less driven by consumption.
 Most of all, he calls us to care for the Earth and its people.

-In the spring of 2021, the Vatican Dicastery for Promoting Integral Human Development plans to launch a seven-year journey to sustainability in the spirit of Pope Francis’ landmark encyclical.
+In the spring of 2021, the Vatican Dicastery for Promoting Integral Human Development launched a seven-year journey to sustainability in the spirit of Pope Francis’ landmark encyclical.
 It is a call to the universal church, an invitation to seven sectors: families, parishes and dioceses, educational institutions, health care centers, the economy, organizations and groups, and religious orders to take concrete steps toward a sustainable future in the spirit of Laudato Si’.
 The Sisters of St. Francis are excited to be a part of the Laudato Si’ inspired network that will expand and grow exponentially each year.

 What is the Climate Crisis and Why is it Happening?